 new challenges beyond 2015:

-More than half of the world’s population is still not connected to the Internet, and ICT infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
+More than half of the world’s population is still not connected to the Internet, and information and communication infrastructure development needs to continue, especially in rural and remote areas, through the fostering of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.
 [Preliminarily Agreed]

-Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.
-Ensuring that the same rights that people have offline must also be protected online, in particular freedom of expression, which is applicable regardless of frontiers and through any media of one’s choice, in accordance with articles 19 of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
+Protection and reinforcement of human rights, as referred to in the Preamble.

+[particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, and recognition of their importance to realizing economic and social development ensuring equal respect for and enforcement of human rights online and offline.]

-Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.
+[Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.]

-Lack of sufficient investment in digital inclusion measures.

-Integration of the WSIS+10 and the Post-2015 processes and creating a mechanism to fully align the objective of the WSIS Action Lines with the Post-2015 Development Agenda.
+Merged with para 46 during the meeting.

+Deleted

 The need for increasing the low global, regional and national awareness about the relevance of WSIS to national economic development-related strategies and policies and the positive role it could play in the development of national strategies and policies, which underpins global development of ICTs, promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation.
-[Preliminarily Agreed]The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology

-The lack of a clear link between the WSIS Process at the international level and institutional set up at the national and regional level.
 [Preliminarily Agreed]

+6 bis) The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, [in particular the establishment of important financing and technology transfer actions.]

+Need for a clear linkage between the WSIS Process at the international level and initiatives at the national and regional level, including bottom-up initiatives ,.
+[Preliminarily Agreed]

-Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+Policy frameworks and other initiatives are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-Lack of appropriate policies (including a lack of policy coherence across key information and knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.
+Improving policies (including policy coherence across key information society sectors such as ICT, Science and Innovation, and Education) and reducing a skills gap between rich and poor within the same country, between countries, and between regions of the world, which is hindering economic and social development.

+9 bis) Improving the socio-economic situation of developing countries that affects, as regards to ICT, the ability of creating infrastructures and the training of the necessary human resources.

+9 bis Alt.)
+Responding to the social economic difficulties of developing countries as regard to ICTs , the ability of creating infrastructures and the training of the necessary human resources.

-The need for the necessary legal, policy and regulatory frameworks and through appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.